shabaimrandev/shaba-imran/README.md

 # My GitHub profile
 > 👋 Hi, I’m Imran
 >
 > 👀 I’m a Front-end Developer based in Abuja, Nigeria.
-I am dedicated to creating responsive and user friendly websites for good Search Engine Optimization.
+I am committed to building user-friendly, responsive websites for effective search engine optimization.
 >
 > 💞️ I’m looking to collaborate on projects that i find interest in.
 >